Gemini Notebook: History

-Usage
+Features

-NotebookLM can generate summaries, explanations, and answers based on content uploaded by users.
+Gemini Notebook can generate summaries, explanations, and answers based on content uploaded by users.
 It analyzes the provided sources to extract key ideas and present them in a simplified and structured manner.
 In addition to text files, NotebookLM can process PDFs, Google Docs, websites, and Google Slides.
-The system can also handle video files, but only when transcripts or subtitles are provided, as it cannot automatically extract transcripts from videos that lack them.
+It can also analyze YouTube videos from their transcripts.

 The "Audio Overviews" feature, released in September 2024, converts documents into a conversational, podcast-like discussion between two AI hosts.
-The feature received attention for its ability to condense complex or lengthy documents into accessible audio summaries.
+The feature received attention for its ability to condense complex or lengthy documents into accessible audio summaries, although it has also been criticised for flattening all content into a standardised format, even adding American content that is not relevant to the cultural context of uploaded documents.

-In December 2024, Google introduced *interactive Audio Overviews*, allowing users to join the AI-generated conversation by tapping the “Join” option.
+In December 2024, Google introduced interactive Audio Overviews, allowing users to join the AI-generated conversation by tapping the “Join” option.
 Users can ask questions directly and participate in the discussion with the AI hosts.

-In 2025, NotebookLM added a new "Video Overviews" feature, which transforms document summaries into visual slide-style videos combining AI narration, images, diagrams, and structured explanations.
+In 2025, Gemini Notebook added a new Video Overviews feature, which transforms document summaries into visual slide-style videos combining AI narration, images, diagrams, and structured explanations.
 Google later expanded both audio and video overviews to more than 80 languages.
+A cinematic video mode that creates more immersive video outputs for eligible users.
+It was rolled out at July 29, 2025.

-In early 2025, Google launched *NotebookLM Plus*, a premium version included in the Google One AI Premium plan.
+In early 2025, Google launched NotebookLM Plus, a premium version included in the Google One AI Premium plan.
 The upgraded tier provides higher usage limits, support for longer documents, collaborative notebooks, and enhanced output controls.

+In November 2025, Gemini Notebook added the features "Infographics" and "Slide Deck".
+These features, powered by Google's image-generation model Nano Banana Pro, allow users to visualize their source material as presentations or detailed infographics.

+In December 2025, Google introduced a new Data Table output, which joins those existing tools and reflects NotebookLM’s broader role in turning source material into different study, summary, and presentation formats.

+In July 2026, Gemini Notebook launched Short Video Overviews, expanding the already-existing Video Overviews feature by allowing users to generate 60-second vertical videos.
+The feature was initially available for Google AI Ultra and Pro subscribers on mobile and web, before releasing globally to all users in English.

 Adoption

-The 2024 Spotify Wrapped used this feature to generate podcast-style personalized overviews of individual listening habits.
+Initially intended for researchers, Gemini Notebook has also been adopted by companies and students.
+The 2024 Spotify Wrapped used Gemini Notebook to generate podcast-style personalized overviews of individual listening habits.

-Initially intended for researchers, NotebookLM has also been adopted by companies and students.
+Legal challenges

+In 2026, journalist and former NPR host David Greene sued Google, alleging that Gemini Notebook’s AI podcast-generation feature reproduced his distinctive voice without permission, a claim the company denied.